Paul-Spiced/ds-sql-intro_2/SQL_Basics/SQL_Exercise.md

     - if connection is not causing an error --> Finish
     - otherwise check all your copy/pasted information again (maybe you copied some spaces...)

-Sometimes will will tell you that an additional driver is needed for the connection.
+Sometimes DBeaver will tell you that an additional driver is needed for the connection.
 In that case you can click on download / install and it should work afterwards.

 The configuration should look something like this:
 ![setup_figure](../images/0.1_database_setup.png)